yclas/documentation/auto-post-social-media.md

 ![auto fb]({{site.baseurl}}/images/fb-post-6.png)

 11\.
 The new long-lived access token will appear below.
 Copy, login to your website admin panel, go to Settings -> Advertisement -> Social and paste the key into the Facebook Access Token field.
+You won't have to renew the access token again.

 12\.
 Go back to your [Facebook apps](https://developers.facebook.com/apps/) and choose the app you have created earlier.